-Today, Young Island Resort is believed to worth around US$8,000,000.00.
+Today, Young Island Resort is believed to worth around US$8,000,000.00 [at time of publication in 1999].
 Mr. Browne explains why St. Vincent remains a place that potential investors should consider locating to: "I have faith in our system.
 Our political climate is stable, therefore, your risk factor is not as great as in some other places.
 And, there is a good workforce available.
 Being Vincentians, I am committed to the development of my country."

 Dr. Ballantyne also shares his partner's belief in contributing to St. Vincent's development, especially regarding the welfare of local residents: "I believe that there have been improvements in almost every sector, especially in formal education and health care."